 The State of New Jersey announced "the Sunset of the Alcotest" in 2013, telling the Supreme Court that it would completely replace the Alcotest device altogether by 2016.

 In their recent motion to appoint a Special Master on the thermometer issue, the State has said nothing about any plans to do so.
 Because the State is now arguing about this small component part for the machine, it is clear that a plan to replace the Alcotest is not coming any time in the near future.

 Further, it is expected that once the 566 municipalities are presented with the costs of the new machine, there could be tremendous push back, as towns will not want to pay almost $15,000 for a machine that was used for 10 years, when the old Breathalyzer lasted for 50 years.

 Are you or a loved one facing DWI charges in the State of New Jersey?
 It is important to consider all of your legal options before making any decisions about how to proceed with your DWI case.

-You can call the highly-qualified DUI defense attorneys at Levow DWI Law today for a free consultation to learn about your legal options.
+You can call the highly-qualified DUI defense attorneys at Levow DWI Law, P.C. today for a free consultation to learn about your legal options.
 Our extensive involvement in the State v.
 Chun case makes us particularly qualified to represent clients charged with DWI / DUI in New Jersey.

 We have successfully defended clients arrested on DWI charges throughout the State of New Jersey and have helped many of them to obtain favorable outcomes.